 Recurrent bilateral inguinal pain, mostly on the left side.
 Clinical image seemed to be that of femoro-acetabular impingement, but now the pain is more localised around the pubic bone and left adductor magnus insertion.
 Osteitis pubis?

 Loading Stack -

 0 images remaining

-Bone marrow oedema in the medial left pubic bone, no oedema outside of the bone.
+Bone marrow edema in the medial left pubic bone, no edema outside of the bone.
 No secondary cleft sign.